|home||[ writing ]||bicycle repair||travel|

 Here is another concerned reader comment: "Do us both a favor.... stay the fuck out of MY country.
 We've got too many sissy ass liberals as it is.
 Signed, One gun toting AMERICAN!" :-)

 The second factor is stunning social inequality.
 You'll find ghettos with pretty names like "Chinatown", and districts where only blacks or Hispanics live who were never given a chance in their lives.
 For example, I was living in the high-income town of Palo Alto, well-isolated from East Palo Alto on the other side of the freeway where thugs practice with knives, car wrecks dot the cracked streets, and McDonalds has bulletproof glass in front of the counters.
 I am not making this up.
+(By 2020, East Palo Alto has been thoroughyl gentrified.)
 Amazingly, dangerous places like this often form in the centers of big cities, creating what Americans call their "inner city problem".
 Los Angeles is a prime example; do not walk on Broadway at night.
 Often safe and unsafe areas are just a block apart.

 Put the two factors together, sprinkle with some redneck bigots, and you get Rodney King riots laying waste to entire city blocks.

 Americans, on the other hand, find the European welfare and health care system bureaucratic, and cannot understand why the government should intrude on the freedom of taxpayers by taking away money from them and giving it to people "unwilling" to work.
-There may be some truth in that, but personally I have become more sympathetic to the somewhat higher tax rate and high mandatory social security payments in Europe, in favor over the dog-eats-dog attitude in the US.
-Bureaucrats collecting and redistributing wealth accoding to arcane socialist rules may be a bad thing, but better than ignoring the problem and letting people sleep in doorways.
+The lack of compassion I see in the US has made me much more sympathetic to the somewhat higher tax rate and higher mandatory social security payments in Europe, as opposed to the dog-eats-dog attitude in the US.
+Cost in Europe is not as significant as people think because the US health system is fundamentally broken, and unaffordable or inaccessible to a large percentage of Americans - it is designed to make private investors rich, not to make people healthy.

 By the way, homeless people are almost never a safety concern.
 They